 Ban from the library

-According to the Personal Data Act (523/1999, 13), libraries have the right to use a patron’s social security number in their records.
-The borrower record is used to supervise borrowing and also for reserving the library’s public computers, logging into the computers and supervising access to the self-service libraries.
+According to the Personal Data Act (523/1999, 13), libraries have the right to record a customer’s social security number.
+The borrower information is used for monitoring borrowing, reserving the library’s public computers, logging in to the computers and monitoring access to the self-service libraries.

-The data protection report of the borrower record is available on the library’s website at lastu.finna.fi.
+The privacy statement of the borrower record is available on the library’s website at lastu.finna.fi.